 v17.
 Peter concludes his instructions to the Christian citizen with four brief commands.

 v18.
 Peter now tackles the issue of employment in verses 18-21a.
-Servants (employees) should submit to the authority of their employer out of respect for God; it is a Christian duty.
+Employees ("servants / slaves") should submit to the authority of their employer out of respect for God; it is a Christian duty.
 They should do this, whether their employer is "considerate" (reasonable) or "harsh" (perverse, unfair).

 v19-21a.
 Peter goes on to give two reasons why a believer should, out of respect for God, willingly suffer unfairly.
 First, "it is commendable", he says, in that God commends this type of behavior.
 Second, we are engaged to this life of bearing up under unjust suffering by the call of Christ.